openkim/klay/docs/intro.rst

        args are **red**, optional args (with defaults) **yellow**.
      - ``--type embedding`` ``--all``
    * - ``klay validate``
-     - Fatal on missing sources, cycles; warnings for alias→alias, unused outputs, dangling layers (optionally fatal).
+     - Fatal on missing sources, cycles; warnings for alias, unused outputs, dangling layers (optionally fatal).
 Can render a Graphviz image.
      - ``--allow-dangling`` ``--visualize`` ``--fmt svg``
-   * - ``klay build-layers``
-     - Instantiate all modules when the config lacks inputs/outputs.
-     - —
    * - ``klay export``
      - Build the model and save either a TorchScript ``.pt`` file or a weights ``.pth``.